-The real issue isn’t how different boys and girls are, but how parents react to those small differences that turn them into the much larger differences society associates with boys and girls.
+In parenting, the real issue isn’t that there are differences between genders, but how parents react to those differences.
 If we can identify areas where we may have a bias, we can direct our awareness there to overcome it or compensate for it.
 Let’s look at some ways to compensate for implicit bias in our parenting.

 Infertility is not a battle of the worst off or a race to the bottom of despair.
 Whether men or women hurt more is irrelevant.
 But men have a cultural narrative that says kids are fun but optional, and “real men” have aggressive, uber-sperm so potent it makes babies from across the room.
 And this makes infertility issues a place where men find little support.
 It’s time we change the narrative.

 Steubenville is a horrific example of the bystander effect.
 But what if your kid is a bystander to teasing, to name calling, to social ostracizing – behaviors that some refer to as “kids being kids?”
 Have you addressed that?
 Are you sure you’ve modeled the proper way not to stand by?
 Let’s look at some ways parents might inadvertently be supporting bystanders.

 I want my kids to learn: 1) that they can identify their emotions and self-regulate their behavior, 2) that I love them regardless of their behavior, and 3) that living in a family means finding ways to meet everyone’s needs.
 The goal is not to suppress the behavior in the moment but to teach the child how to deal with their feelings now and in the future.